Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Spectra

 We may put this effect in other words: the EBL accelerates the evolution of $A(z)$, and $z_g$, where $A(z)$ reaches $A_0$, becomes smaller, $\Gamma_g$ becomes smaller, too, and the generated flux becomes larger.

-The fluxes of secondary nuclei are shown in Fig.~\ref{fig6} for heavy nuclei and in Fig.~\ref{fig7} for light nuclei.
-The fluxes with the CMB only are shown by magenta dotted lines.
-As anticipated these fluxes are always lower than ones with the EBL taken into account (three upper curves).
-The fluxes corresponding to different EBL also obeys the above hierarchy: the weaker EBL, the smaller secondary nuclei flux.
-In Figs.~\ref{fig6} and \ref{fig7} one can see that minimum EBL (black dotted curves) corresponds to the lowest flux among the three EBL versions.
-The only exclusion is given by $A=55$, because of anomalous vicinity to primary $A=56$.
+The fluxes of secondary nuclei are shown in Fig.~\ref{fig7} for heavy nuclei and in Fig.~\ref{fig8} for light nuclei.
+The fluxes computed with CMB only are shown by magenta dotted lines.
+As anticipated these fluxes are always lower than ones computed with EBL taken into account (three upper curves).
+The fluxes corresponding to different EBL also obeys the above hierarchy: the stronger EBL, the larger secondary-nuclei flux.
+In Figs.~\ref{fig7} and \ref{fig8} one can see that minimum EBL (black dotted curves) corresponds to the lowest flux among the three EBL versions.
+The only exception is given by $A=55$, because of its "vicinity" to the primary injected $A=56$.